Preparing for Azure Rights Management

 User accounts and groups in the cloud that you create manually or that are automatically created and synchronized from Active Directory Domain Services.
 For more information about directory synchronization options and instructions, see Directory synchronization roadmap.

 Mail-enabled groups in the cloud that you will use with Rights Management.
+These can be built-in groups or manually created groups that contain users who will use Rights Management.

 By default, Rights Management is disabled when you sign up for your Office 365 or Azure AD account.
 To enable Rights Management for your organization, you must activate the service.
 For more information, see Activating Azure Rights Management.